soma00333/profile/docs/work_experience/index.md

   <tbody>
     <tr>
       <td>Cybereason</td>
       <td><ul><li><strong>CR1</strong>.
-Designed and developed custom metrics and improved observability across 3k servers, which enhanced troubleshooting efficiency and reduced MTTR by 50% for enterprise customers</li><li><strong>CR2</strong>.
-Analyzed thread dumps and heap dumps to troubleshoot a server with 2k concurrent threads, which successfully resolved critical availability issues, enhancing system reliability for the enterprise customer with 100k employees</li></ul></td>
+I designed and developed custom metrics, significantly improving observability across 3,000 servers, which enhanced troubleshooting efficiency and reduced Mean Time to Resolution (MTTR) by 50% for enterprise customers.</li><li><strong>CR2</strong>.
+I analyzed thread dumps and heap dumps to troubleshoot a critical server issue involving 2,000 concurrent threads, successfully resolving critical availability issues and enhancing system reliability for an enterprise customer with 100,000 employees.</li></ul></td>
     </tr>
     <tr>
       <td>Eukarya</td>
       <td><ul><li><strong>EU1</strong>.
-Developed a processor that compiles user scripts into WebAssembly files and executes them efficiently on a WASM runtime, which enhanced system extensibility, allowing users to customize workflows efficiently</li><li><strong>EU2</strong>.
-Developed a real-time logging system for the workflow engine, leveraging storage and cache efficiently, which provided real-time visibility of worker execution status, enhancing monitoring efficiency</li></ul></td>
+I developed a processor that compiles user scripts (Python, Go, Rust, etc.) into WebAssembly files and executes them efficiently on a WASM runtime.
+This significantly enhanced system extensibility, allowing users to customize their workflows with preferred scripting languages.</li><li><strong>EU2</strong>.
+I developed a real-time logging system for the workflow engine, efficiently leveraging storage (GCS) and cache (Redis).
+This provided users with real-time visibility into worker execution status, significantly improving monitoring efficiency.</li></ul></td>
     </tr>
     <tr>
       <td>LayerX</td>
       <td><ul><li><strong>LX1</strong>.
-Developed an event-driven notification system within a closed network, which enabled secure and scalable workflow notifications while ensuring compliance with high-security standards</li></ul></td>
+I developed an event-driven notification system designed to operate securely within a closed network environment.
+This enabled secure and scalable workflow notifications while ensuring full compliance with high-security standards.</li></ul></td>
     </tr>
     <tr>
       <td>enechain</td>
       <td><ul><li><strong>EN1</strong>.
-Developed a generator tool for manifests and Terraform configurations for new microservices, which streamlined the deployment process, achieving a 90% reduction in the initial deployment time for new microservices</li><li><strong>EN2</strong>.
-Developed a system for local development by deploying Telepresence to the Kubernetes cluster, which accelerated local development, achieving a 15% improvement in microservice development speed</li></ul></td>
+I developed a generator tool for Kubernetes manifests and Terraform configurations for new microservices.
+This streamlined the deployment process, achieving a 90% reduction in the initial setup and deployment time.</li><li><strong>EN2</strong>.
+I developed a system for local development by deploying Telepresence to the Kubernetes cluster, which accelerated local development cycles and led to a 15% improvement in microservice development speed.</li></ul></td>
     </tr>
     <tr>
       <td>Industry Technology</td>
       <td><ul><li><strong>IT1</strong>.
-Designed SLI/SLO and developed custom metrics and tracing to enhance system reliability, which strengthened customer trust, securing a major enterprise contract</li><li><strong>IT2</strong>.
-Developed a group chat service and notification system enabling the exchange of photos, videos, and texts, which improved user engagement and productivity by 25% with a seamless chat and notification experience</li><li><strong>IT3</strong>.
-Tuned indexes and optimized queries to improve database performance, which reduced slow query occurrences by 70%, stabilizing peak-hour performance</li><li><strong>IT4</strong>.
-Migrated from a modular monolith to a microservices architecture to improve scalability, distributed traffic to core features across microservices, reducing the write load on the database</li><li><strong>IT5</strong>.
-Migrated from MySQL 5.7 to MySQL 8.0 to ensure reliability and maintainability, which increased query performance by 20%</li></ul></td>
+I designed Service Level Indicators (SLIs) and Objectives (SLOs), and developed custom metrics and tracing to significantly enhance system reliability.
+This strengthened customer trust, directly leading to securing a major enterprise contract.</li><li><strong>IT2</strong>.
+I developed a group chat service and a notification system enabling users to exchange photos, videos, and text messages.
+This improved user engagement and productivity by 25% by providing a seamless chat experience.</li><li><strong>IT3</strong>.
+I tuned database indexes and optimized queries, significantly improving database performance.
+This reduced slow query occurrences by 70% and stabilized peak-hour performance.</li><li><strong>IT4</strong>.
+I led the migration from a modular monolith to a microservices architecture to enhance system scalability.
+This distributed traffic for core features across microservices, reducing the write load on the main database.</li><li><strong>IT5</strong>.
+I managed the migration from MySQL 5.7 to MySQL 8.0 to ensure long-term system reliability and maintainability, which resulted in a 20% increase in query performance.</li></ul></td>
     </tr>
     <tr>
       <td>Algomatic</td>
       <td><ul><li><strong>AL1</strong>.
-Developed a serverless training pipeline for fine-tuning LLMs, which enabled fine-tuning of LLMs efficiently, optimizing compute resource utilization</li></ul></td>
+I developed a serverless training pipeline for fine-tuning Large Language Models (LLMs).
+This new pipeline enabled efficient fine-tuning while significantly optimizing compute resource utilization and reducing overall training costs.</li></ul></td>
     </tr>
     <tr>
       <td>Gunosy</td>
       <td><ul><li><strong>GU1</strong>.
-Analyzed data from millions of users and designed A/B testing strategies to improve user retention, which improved new user experience, increasing 7-day user retention by 10%</li></ul></td>
+I analyzed data from millions of users and designed A/B testing strategies that successfully improved user retention.
+These improvements to the new user experience led to a 10% increase in 7-day user retention.</li></ul></td>
     </tr>
   </tbody>
 </table>